AliceNN-ucdenver/starter-hugo-academic/content/course/gen-ai/_index.md

 ## FAQs

 {{< spoiler text="Are there prerequisites?" >}}
-At least one of the following courses:
-- CSCI 3320 -  Advanced Programming
-- CSCI 3920 -  Advanced Programming with Java and Python
-- CSCI 4930 -  Machine Learning
-- CSCI 4931 -  Deep Learning
+- CSCI 3412 -  Algorithms
 {{< /spoiler >}}

 {{< spoiler text="How often do the courses run?" >}}